iamvirul/file-handling-toolkit/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---

 ### Explanation:

-1. **Added CSV Reading Feature**: Included an example usage for reading a CSV file and converting it to an array of objects.
+1. **Append to a File Feature**: Added an example usage for appending data to an existing file.
-2. **API Reference**: Added a new section for the `readCsvToArray` function in the API reference, detailing its usage and parameters.
+2. **API Reference Update**: Updated the `writeFile` function in the API reference to include the new optional `append` parameter.

-This updated `README.md` provides clear instructions and examples for users on how to use the new CSV reading feature along with the existing file read and write features.
+This updated `README.md` provides clear instructions and examples for users on how to use the new appending feature along with the existing file read, write, and CSV read features.